 TRANSPLANTATION According to government statistics, there are approximately 50,000 organ transplants performed in the U.S. annually.
 Post-transplant monitoring for organ rejection requires a highly invasive tissue biopsy.
 Approximately 10 biopsies are taken over a period of one-year which results in approximately 500,000 tests/year market in the U.S. alone.
 Because organ rejection is marked by early death of the cells, we believe that an early indication of rejection can be identified by measuring a unique series of genetic markers characteristic of the organ donor that can be easily detected in random urine specimens from the transplant recipient.
-Providing early evidence of tissue rejection, somewhat is the providence of the organ donor that can be easily detected in random urine specimens from the transplant recipient.
-Providing early evidence of tissue rejection, companies developing drugs for controlling tissue rejection, companies developing cell transplantation, or companies developing novel transplantation technologies illustrates the breadth of commercial potential of the Tr-DNA platform technology.
+Providing early evidence of tissue rejection is key to administration and monitoring of immunosuppressive therapies.
+Opportunities for partnering with companies developing drugs for controlling tissue rejection, companies developing cell transplantation, or companies developing novel transplantation technologies illustrates the breadth of commercial potential of the Tr-DNA platform technology.